 In their 2012 report, Turning on Mobile Learning in Africa and the Middle East, UNESCO emphasized, “Mobile learning enables an improvement in the quality of education by opening up new avenues for informal, personalized and situated learning.
 In addition, mobile learning can potentially promote social equity by allowing marginalized groups access to decision making.
 This evolving value proposition offers an opportunity to leverage the ubiquity of mobile phones in addressing the systemic crisis in education in the region.”
 Since 2012, the efforts of UNESCO and the private sector have continued to drive mobile learning on a global level.

 In 2011, UNESCO published a comprehensive report on mobile learning around the world.
 How popular was mobile communication?
-In Africa, people were already spending an estimated 17% of their disposable income on mobile connectivity in 2011.
-The report also found that while developing countries continue to be textbook poor, they are often extremely mobile device rich.
+In Africa, people were already spending over 15% of their disposable income on mobile technologies in 2011.
+The report also found that while developing countries continue to lack access on myriad fronts (e.g., they lack access to textbooks), they are often have very good mobile access.
 A 2015 Pew Research Center study similarly found, “Since 2002, cell phone ownership has exploded…In 2002, only 8% of Ghanaians said they owned a mobile phone, while that figure stands at 83% today, a more than tenfold increase.
 Similar growth in mobile penetration is seen in all African countries where survey data are available.”
 However, it is worth noting that by comparison, as of December 2014, 89% of American adults owned a cell phone.
 Thus, while there is still a gap, the gap is quickly closing and notably, the gap between mobile phone ownership in Africa versus North America also remains much smaller than the gap reported in terms of home computers and and access to high-speed Internet connections.

-In developing nations, mobile devices are not only often far more widely available than landline-based technologies but also more accessible to wider swaths of the population.
-In 2012, Haiti’s estimated 10 million residents owned more than 6 million mobile phones and since then, the numbers have soared.
-By contrast, in 2012, Haitians had access to only 50,000 mainline telephones island wide.
-What does this mean?
-Efforts to scale up eLearning outside the United States has had to focus on developing engaging online learning options for mobile devices.
-While most courses can be easily adapted for mobile devices, any instructional designer will tell you that there are some considerations that must be taken into account, including the need to create somewhat more compact learning modules that can be completed in ten minutes or less.
+In many developing nations, mobile technologies are more accessible than landlines.
+In 2012, Haiti’s approximately 10 million residents owned an estimated 6 million mobile phones.
+By contrast, only a fraction of Haiti’s population (50,000) had access to a mainline telephone.
+Thus, to scale eLearning beyond the United States, mobile technologies are key.
+But even though courses can be easily adapted, any instructional designer will tell you that there are some considerations that must be taken into account, including the need to create somewhat more compact learning modules that can be completed in ten minutes or less.

 More research, including long-term studies, are needed to ensure that eLearning and specifically, mLearning takes hold in an equitable manner worldwide, but there are some promising findings.
 Affordable, engaging and adaptable, mLearning is not only a way to bring education to remote and under serviced learners but to instructors and designers too.